-ONE-C: Engine pre-start routine - Fuel valve/key ON, Transmission in NEUTRAL, Switch ENGINE to run or on, engage CLUTCH and use CHOKE as needed.
+ONE-C: Engine pre-start routine

+- Fuel valve/ignition key ON,

+Transmission in NEUTRAL, Switch

+ENGINE cut-of switch to run or on,

+squeeze CLUTCH and use CHOKE

+as needed.

 Overriding the Headlight: Riding at a speed at night or in low light conditions that does not allow you to avoid hazards or stop within the path illuminated by the headlight.